 Android devices version 2.2+ and all iOS devices version 4+ (iPad, iPhone und iPod Touch).

 The app should work on Kindle Fire devices but we cannot guarantee this.
 Therefore, we don’t distribute the app via Amazon’s Appstore for Android.
 Instead, you can download the app below.

-Yes, you can download binaries versions below:
+Yes, you can download binaries versions of any older Matomo Mobile app below:

 - Matomo Mobile 2.4.1 for Android 6+

 - Piwik Mobile 2.0.1 for Android 4+

 - Piwik Mobile 1.9.3 for Android 2.2+

 - Piwik Mobile 1.8 for Android 2.2+